Wallops Flight Facility

 Owner / operator: NASA / Mid-Atlantic Regional Spaceport Founded: 1945 First orbital launch: 1961

-Total orbital launches: ~35+ Annual launch rate: ~5/year Current vehicles: Antares/Cygnus, Rocket Lab Electron (LC-2), suborbital
+Total orbital launches: around 35+ Annual launch rate: around 5/year Current vehicles: Antares/Cygnus, Rocket Lab Electron (LC-2), suborbital

 One of the oldest US launch sites, now primarily serving ISS cargo resupply via Northrop Grumman's Cygnus spacecraft.
 Rocket Lab opened a second Electron launch complex here in 2023, adding dedicated smallsat capability.